ariestiyansyah/ariestiyansyah.github.io/about/index.md

   <img alt="" src="https://s.gravatar.com/avatar/19b2ec1f2a46e04e94ce54dadd8946d6?s=200" width="200" height="200" />

-Hola, my name is __Rizky Ariestiyansyah__ and I’m a __Front End Developer & Business Strategist__ with equal parts interest in business, tax, management development, and writing.
+Hola, my name is __Rizky Ariestiyansyah__ and I’m a __Full Stack Developer & Business Strategist__ with equal parts interest in business, tax, management development, and writing.

 I love to explore my brain, by day I am active as student and researcher and by night move like a Ninja.
 I 'm also leading training, teaching student and providing support to everyone who want to share their knowledge.